Leon-MRR/Masters_Superrad_Superabs_2022/README.md

 # **Superradiance-Superabsorption Cycle Simulation**

 This repository contains two Python scripts that simulate the dynamics of a **superradiance-superabsorption cycle**, producing various intensity and population graphs.
-The project was developed in **2022** while I was learning Python for my master's degree project with the help of my friend **João Valeriano** (https://github.com/joaovaleriano), and I later adapted the scripts to **C++**.
+The project was developed in **2022** while I was learning Python for my master's degree project with the help of my good friend **João Valeriano** (https://github.com/joaovaleriano), and I later adapted the scripts to **C++**.

 ## **Project Overview**